Military nutrition: Australian military

 A balanced diet informed by sound nutrition knowledge is key for operational readiness and the health of military personnel.
 Research suggests that military personnel have inadequate dietary intakes.
 A 2016 study assessed general nutrition knowledge, diet quality and their association in Australian Defence Force personnel.
 Two specific questions on eating patterns were also included.
 The first examined how often during an average week (including weekends) participants skipped breakfast, lunch and/or dinner.
 Response options included 'always', 'often', 'sometimes', or 'never'.
 The second examined on average how many times per week participants ate dinner away from home – for example, from a restaurant, takeaway, or frontline.
 Participants were required to provide a numerical value of occasions per week.
-The study found that military personnel had poor quality diets, even with the knowledge they would expect to have from having to take care of their bodies in other to be able to reach their fitness standards.
+The study found that military personnel had poor quality diets, even with the knowledge they would expect to have from having to take care of their bodies in order to be able to reach their fitness standards.